 3. Don’t overwork your arms.
 Trainers will caution you not to overwork any muscle, your arms included.
-On days when you’re focusing on your back, chest, abs, don’t forget that some of the moves you’re doing are actually indirectly working your arms as well.
+On days when you’re focusing on other muscle groups, don’t forget that some of the moves you’re doing are actually indirectly working your arms as well.
 Moves like the pushup, pull-up, rows are not necessarily viewed as arm workouts but you’re still using your arms to perform the moves.
 Be mindful to give your arms a rest.
 Overtraining them to will lead to fewer gains and unremarkable growth.

 4. Mind your form.
 Another piece of advice trainers and fitness gurus dish out that you may not pay much attention to is to always watch your form.
 Instead, you watch the weight your lifting or the guy on the other side of the gym that you’re trying to impress.
 Slow your roll, fella.
 Having poor form can lead to injury and limit your range of motion, meaning you’re not really getting the best workout you could be.
 Whenever you’re working with weights, every curl should begin with the arm fully extended.
 Do not bend forward, do not use your hips to get the weight up.
 If you have to do either, you’re working with too much weight and need to reduce the load.